CalamityAdam/iot/rails/readings/factorybot-and-faker.md

-# Better Fixtures with FactoryGirl and Faker
+# Better Fixtures with FactoryBot and Faker

 ## Motivation